 The West Allis Radio Amateur Club, Inc. (WARAC) was founded in 1954 by hams in

-West Allis, Wisconsin and the southwest suburban areas of Milwaukee.
+West Allis, Wisconsin and the southwest suburban area of Milwaukee.
 Today, the club has

 active members from all parts of the Metropolitan Milwaukee area.
 From its beginning,

-Regular meetings are held on the second Tuesday of each month at 7:00 pm at St.
+Regular meetings are held on the second Tuesday of each month at 7:00 pm at New

-off alley).
-Regular meetings consist of a program on a topic of interest and a short
+Regular meetings consist of a program on a topic of interest and a short business meeting.

-business meeting.
-This is followed by refreshments and comaraderie to round out the
+This is followed by refreshments and comaraderie to round out the evening.
+Meeting

 The WARAC Scholarship Fund was established in 1988 and more than $45,000 has been awarded